freshcrate

 Getting Started Installation, 5-minute setup, MCP client config

-MCP Tools Reference Detailed docs for all 37 unique tool surfaces (parameters, responses, examples)
+MCP Tools Reference Detailed docs for the current flat, gateway, and Code Mode surfaces

 CLI Reference All CLI commands and options